dataset-ninja/drinking-waste/README.md

 # Drinking Waste Dataset

-Drinking Waste is a dataset for object detection and classification tasks.
+Drinking Waste is a dataset for object detection task.